c4pt000/electrum-dogecoin/contrib/osx/README.md

 Move `prebuilt_qr` to El Capitan: `contrib/osx/CalinsQRReader/prebuilt_qr`.

-#### 2. Build Electrum-DOGE
+#### 2. Build Electrum-NMC

     cd electrum-nmc
     ./contrib/osx/make_osx

-This creates both a folder named Electrum-DOGE.app and the .dmg file.
+This creates both a folder named Electrum-NMC.app and the .dmg file.

 If you want the binaries codesigned for MacOS and notarised by Apple's central server, provide these env vars to the `make_osx` script: